-For the year ended 31 December 2021, the Directors are not aware of any business or interest of the Directors, the Controlling Shareholders, the management, the shareholders and their respective associates (as defined under the Listing Rules) that compete or may compete with the business of the Group and any other conflict of interest.
+For the year ended 31 December 2022, Mr. Fan Wing Ting and Ms. Chen Xingyi held share interests and/or directorships in companies engage in fashion retail in China, further details of which are set out in the section headed "Directors' Interests in Competing Business" of the 2022 annual report which will be published at the websites of the Company and the Stock Exchange in due course.
+Save as disclosed herein, the Directors are not aware of any business or interest of the Directors, the Controlling Shareholders, the management, the shareholders and their respective associates (as defined under the Listing Rules) that compete or may compete with the business of the Group and any other conflict of interest.